tools4j/tabular/README.md

 ## Setup

 1. Ensure you have a version of a Java greater than or equal to Java 8.
-2. Download the latest version of the Tabular zip from <TODO>, and unzip into your directory of choice.
+2. Download the latest version of the Tabular zip from [here](dist), and unzip into your directory of choice.
-3. Edit the table.csv and config.properties as per your Usage requirements.
+3. Edit the table.csv and config.properties as per your requirements.
 Please see the examples and config reference below for some guidance.
 4. Run the jar file.
 Depending on your OS, just double click the jar and the application should launch.
    If this does not work, you can run: `java -jar tabular.jar` in the directory where the jar file